ShowBlender/SpyderRouterCompatabilityList/README.md

 6. Use the Testing command keys/Function Keys to test further

 Submissions must include
+Withing a Directory labelled by Product-MaxtrixSize-Type   (ex.
+Lightware-32x32-DVI, MatrixPro-8x8-SDI)
-Working .vap
+1. Working Vista Advanced 4.0.4 .vap
-Completed config.txt file template
+2. Completed config.txt file template

 If you are interested in working on this, let me know! joe@showblender.com